 and use the same password:

-Once logged in, you can select the calendar function to see overdue and upcoming assignments and tasks for each student in DX:
+As a parent, you can also select the calendar function in to see overdue and upcoming assignments and tasks for each student in DX:

-Please note that parents do not have access to classrooms or classroom resources.
-At this point, access has only been given to the calendar function.
+Please note that parents do not have access to classrooms beyond the “About” page or to specific classroom resources.

 We have some new students joining us in the Elementary School, along with some students finishing up at ISB, so now is the time when teachers will need to update their Reading A-Z (RAZ) class rosters.
 It is quite simple to do, here is a brief run through in case you’re unsure: